MYSTERY SCIENCE THEATER 3000

 • I had no memory of the bit in the intro where they seem to be extracting a portion of a stuffed animal from Gypsy’s teeth.
 Nice little random element.

-• In Deep 13, Dr. F is quietly sewing the head of piglet onto the body of a fish.
-No explanation necessary.
+• Why is Dr. F quietly sewing the head of piglet onto the body of a fish?
+Why not?

 • Of course that’s Paul as the oily lothario Sandy.
 Poom!